Katha Rudra Upanishad: A Timeless, Transformative Guide to Sannyasa and Brahma-Jnana

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What is inner renunciation according to the Katha Rudra Upanishad?
+What is the Katha Rudra Upanishad about?

-How can householders apply inner sannyasa in daily life?
+How can householders apply inner sannyasa today?